openedx/docs.openedx.org/source/developers/how-tos/get-ready-for-python-dev.rst

 First-Time Setup
 ================

-First, clone the repository with ``git clone <git_url>``.
+First, fork the repository, and then clone the forked repository with ``git clone <git_url>``.
 It's best to place all of your Open edX repositories in the same parent directory as each other, as a few of them assume that they will be arranged this way.
 (If you're not using devstack, this may not matter.)

 After navigating to the new directory in your shell, you'll need to set up a virtualenv and install requirements.